Have you ever been so stressed out with the daily grind that you shouted to whatever was listening, “Is this all there is?”

 The Crossroads of Should and Must: Find and Follow Your Passion

 I love the premise of this book.
-We talked about society’s expectations and why we often choose a life of misery over following our own hearts.
-The Crossroads of Should and Must by Elle Luna expands upon this idea.
+We talked about society’s expectations and why we often choose a life of misery over following our own hearts, and The Crossroads of Should and Must by Elle Luna expands upon this idea.
 It’s the only book on this list that acknowledges all the pressure we have to do things a certain way.

 If you’ve been struggling with what you “should” do because society, family, or whoever told you it’s what you needed but want to figure out what you “must” do because it’s the thing that’s calling you, you need this book.